bixb922/crank-organ/design-and-development/design_and_development.md

 * Several alternatives for each critical functions.
 For example, to start a tune, the crank sensor is used.
 Should that not work, there is a touchpad sensor.
 And as a third option, a page on the browser allows you to start a tune.
 (Came in handy on a certain performance I remember.)
 * Another critical failure point: If the cell phone configured for WiFi connection fails, any cell phone can connect to AP mode.
 Or, if that's not an option, you turn the crank, and tunes are shuffled and music plays.
 (I have already used that, it saved the day!)
 * Etc.

+Testing is done the old fashioned way. i.e. manually.
+The MIDI file parser has test drivers with a good coverage.

 # 17. File manager